-Over the years, I have heard a lot of misconceptions about ancient Rome.
+Over the years, I have heard a lot of misconceptions about ancient Rome (and ancient Romans).
 From guidebooks.
 From tourists.
 Even from (some) tour guides.

-My favorite might be what I spotted in the Fodor’s Rome guidebook: The holes in the Colosseum come from the fact that it was shelled by Nazis.
+My favorite myth about ancient Rome might be what I spotted in the Fodor’s Rome guidebook: The holes in the Colosseum come from the fact that it was shelled by Nazis.
 WTF?
 That’s just false.
-Thankfully, this year I was, for the first time, an updater for Fodor’s… so it’s one error you won’t see in the 2012 edition.
+Thankfully, I later became a contributor for Fodor’s… so it’s one error that was removed starting in the 2012 edition.

 I can’t tell you how many times I’ve heard this: “The life expectancy of the average Roman was 35.”
 What people, including many tour guides, usually draw from this is that 30- and 40-something Romans must have been very venerable indeed.

 Here’s the problem.
 Aside from the fact that the data is terrible, this 35-year life expectancy is the average.
 Meaning it factors in the ancient world’s very high child mortality rate: Up to half of all Roman kids died before the age of 10.
 If you did reach 10, you could expect to live into your 40s or 50s, at least.
 Then there’s all the Roman men who died in military service… and the women who died in childbirth.